GluuFederation/docs-ce-prod/3.1.4/source/integration/native-apps/appauth-android.md

 the Android Support Library from the Android SDK Manager.
 Follow the Android Studio prompts to resolve the dependencies automatically.

-Once the project build successfully, you can see that there are two modules in the project.
+Once the project builds successfully, you can see that there are two modules in the project.

 - App(Demo app which use AppAuth library)